 These teaching resources will be free, interdisciplinary, adapted to local needs, widely spread, translated in many languages and will facilitate an active pedagogy.
 Based in Paris, the Office for Climate Education will work with a global network of local or regional partners in over 40 countries already, including the InterAcademy Partnership for Science – a global federation of Science Academies.

-The Office for Climate Education began in 2018 as a foundation founded by La main à la pâte Foundation, the Institut Pierre Simon Laplace (IPSL), the Institut de Recherche pour le Développement (IRD), Météo-France, and Météo & Climat, in partnership with the Potsdam Institute for Climate Impact Research (PIK) and the Siemens Foundation.
+The Office for Climate Education began in 2018 as a foundation under the aegis of La main à la pâte Foundation, and founded by the Institut Pierre Simon Laplace (IPSL), the Institut de Recherche pour le Développement (IRD), Météo-France, and Météo & Climat, in partnership with the Potsdam Institute for Climate Impact Research (PIK) and the Siemens Stiftung.